-

 no waste

 Since my childhood, there has never been any waste at home.
-Luckily we weren't served Brussels sprout every day: I was obliged to stay at the table and to finish all that was on my plate!
+Luckily we weren't served Brussel sprouts every day: I was obliged to stay at the table and to finish all that was on my plate!
 This discipline is still with me and comes through in my work: having trouble throwing anything away but being at the same time meticulous, I give my work a certain precision by including material which is not habitually used. -

 watercolors

-The series consists of 6 sets, each preceeded by a Painting (the Guide), followed by 5 Watercolors, variations of the theme introduced by the painting.
-The artist creates his Aquarelles just like his paintings: on the wall using tape to fix them.
+After etching and painting, in 2008 Peter BOND begins to explore the media of AQUARELLE.
+The result is a stunningly beautiful, coherent suite of 36 works titled "LOST".
+The series consists of 6 sets, each preceeded by a Painting (The Guide), followed by 5 Watercolors, variations of the theme introduced by the painting.
+The artist creates his Aquarelles just like his paintings: on the wall.
+To do so, he fixes the paper with tape.
 At the end, the aquarelle is cut off the wall, leaving a stretch of tape around the image.
 These stretches of tape become an integral part of the work.
+The artist titels his watercolors on tape at the lower right.
+The cut off parts of the tapes often find their way back into the oeuvre, a process similar to that used in his paintings.

 etchings

 Etchings (gravures) printed on 250gr Arches paper.
-Unframed.
+Unframed. -